 - Clark County District Court (also called the Eighth Judicial District Court)

 1.1.
-Las Vegas Municipal Court
+Las Vegas Justice Court

 Las Vegas Justice Court handles all misdemeanor and traffic cases allegedly occurring within Las Vegas but outside the incorporated city limits.
 It also hears all felony cases in Las Vegas.